Alfred-Jijo/Alfred-Jijo.github.io/_posts/1935-06-12-What-i-wanna-talk-about.md

+1. Memory Management is hard

-- arena implemenatation
+2. arena implemenatation
     - normal arena impl and header_t impl

-- stack implementation and macro dispatching
+3. stack implementation and macro dispatching

-- Compilers are smart
+4. Compilers are smart
     - auto shift left when times etc
-- Why you should learn C
+5. Why you should learn C

-- Not becoming insane using C (Custom Strings)
+6. Not becoming insane using C (Custom Strings)
     - arena overview
     - dynamic array
     - cstr v cuztom strs

-- stupid ass optimisation in C
+7. stupid ass optimisation in C

-- Use Git u git
+8. Use Git u git

-- Just use a damn IDE
+9. Just use a damn IDE
     - Get used to a text/code editor
     - get used to a debugger

-- Get used to the Command Line
+10. Get used to the Command Line
     - Only so much abstraction can do for you
     - bit masks and low level usages.

-- Reinventing the wheel is a waste of time
+11. Reinventing the wheel is a waste of time
     - no its not
     - not everything ever made fits every use case
     - thats why new things get made
+    - best way to learn

+12. Learning multiple languages
+13. Learning multiple graphics API